IntentArchitect/Docs/articles/module-building/templates-general/tutorial-create-a-template/03-install-and-run-the-module/install-and-run-the-module.md

 4. Open the codebase to verify that the new `EntityBase.cs` file was created in the correct location.

 > [!NOTE]
-> You may have noticed that a NuGet package (`Intent.RoslynWeaver.Attributes`) was added to the `TestApp.Domain.csproj` file.
+> You may have noticed that a NuGet package (`Intent.RoslynWeaver.Attributes`) was added to the `TestProject.csproj` file.
 This package provides _non-executing_ C# attributes which are used to instruct the [Code-Management](xref:getting-started.welcome#code-management) systems in C#.
 This is not a hard dependency, does not affect runtime execution in any way and can be swapped out or removed if needed.

 ## What's Next